 You'll receive either a general anesthetic, which will put you to sleep, or an anesthetic that blocks feeling from the waist down (spinal block).

 During the procedure

 Your doctor might put numbing gel inside your urethra and might numb the prostate area with an injection given through your rectum.

 Once the anesthetic is working, your doctor will insert a resectoscope into the tip of your penis and extend it to the prostate area.
 The resectoscope has a lens or camera, a cutting device, and valves to release fluid to wash the surgery area.
-Using the resectoscope, the doctor makes one or two incisions on the inner surface of the prostate.
+Using the resectoscope, the doctor makes one or two cuts (incisions) on the inner surface of the prostate.